 Is this passage persuasive or descriptive?
 Is it about science, business or humanities?

 The GRE doesn’t want to favor anyone with a specific undergraduate degree, so it provides a mix of topics.

 These passages deal with such topics as chemistry and astronomy and a raging debate relating to a certain scientific issue.
 Note that science issues often involve cause-and-effect relationships (and the essay questions will revolve around this purported relationship).
-We covered cause-and-effect relationships in our Logical Reasoning Course.
+We covered cause-and-effect relationships in our Critical Reasoning Course.
 You might get strengthen/weaken style questions as well.

 Example Passage: Discussion in an engineering magazine on a new plan for solar energy.